The Life Cycle of a Pimple

 Every pimple goes through phases: but why are those stages important?
 Because when you’re trying to treat acne, understanding what’s happening to your skin is the first step toward a clearer complexion.

-Here, acne expert Dr. Sandra Lee (aka Dr. Pimple Popper) explains everything you need to know about the 3 stages of a pimple.
+Here, acne expert and SLMD Skincare founder Sandra Lee, MD (aka Dr. Pimple Popper) explains everything you need to know about the three stages of a pimple.

 How acne forms

-Your skin contains countless pores (news flash) — but do you know what that actually means?
+News flash: your skin contains countless pores — but do you know what that actually means?
 Pores are tiny openings in the skin’s surface that contain a hair follicle and a sebaceous (oil) gland.

 The early stages of a pimple

 The buildup of sebum and dead cells essentially forms a plug that blocks the pore opening, leading to even more buildup.
-At this point, the blemish becomes a full-fledged comedo:
+At this point, the clog becomes a full-fledged comedo (or plural, comedones):

 The best way to treat a new pimple

 Dr. Lee’s best advice for treating pimples?
 Prevent them from popping up in the first place.
-Regularly using exfoliating ingredients like salicylic acid — found in SLMD Salicylic Acid Cleanser — will prevent the buildup of dirt, oil and dead cells that can clog pores.
+Regularly using exfoliating ingredients like salicylic acid, glycolic acid, and retinol will prevent the buildup of dirt, oil and dead cells that can clog pores.

 The middle stages of a pimple

-When a clogged pore becomes infected and inflamed due to bacteria found naturally on your skin, it creates red bulges that may be painful.
-Thankfully, not every pimple makes it to this second stage — but when it does, there are several forms the pimple may take:
+When a clogged pore (aka comedo) becomes infected and inflamed due to bacteria found naturally on your skin, it creates red bulges that may be painful.
+This is why it's called inflammatory acne.
+Thankfully, not every pimple makes it to this second stage — but when it does, there are several forms it may take:

 The best treatment for inflamed pimples

 It’s time to bring out the big guns: Dr. Lee suggests using powerful, targeted acne fighters to treat inflammatory acne.
-SLMD BP Acne Spot Treatment contains benzoyl peroxide to kill acne-causing bacteria, while Salicylic Acid Spot Treatment exfoliates and reduces redness and irritation.
+In addition to salicylic acid and retinol, she recommends using benzoyl peroxide to kill acne-causing bacteria.

-If you’re noticing breakouts on a monthly basis, you may be dealing with hormonal acne.
-Regardless of the cause, keep acne in check with SLMD Acne System, a clinically-proven, 3-step regimen that keeps breakouts under control.
+If you’re noticing breakouts on a monthly basis, you may be dealing with hormonal acne, which is triggered by fluctuations during your cycle.
+Regardless of the cause, keeping inflammatory acne in check requires a full regimen, says Dr. Lee, one that treats acne at every stage.

 The final stages of a pimple